Key Takeaway

 No obesity medication works in a vacuum.
 The patients who achieve the best outcomes on GLP-1 class drugs are those who combine medication with lifestyle modifications.
 You can start building these habits today, regardless of when you begin or switch medications.

 Begin a resistance training program.
 Muscle preservation is one of the biggest concerns with significant weight loss.
 Starting a strength training routine now, before you begin any medication, gives you a head start on building and maintaining lean mass.
-You do not need to become a powerlifter.
+You don't need to become a powerlifter.
 Two to three sessions per week of basic compound movements (squats, deadlifts, presses, rows) is sufficient.
-If you are new to lifting, even bodyweight exercises or resistance bands provide meaningful stimulus.
+If you're new to lifting, even bodyweight exercises or resistance bands provide meaningful stimulus.

 Develop portion awareness.
 GLP-1 medications naturally reduce appetite, but patients who have already learned to eat smaller, more frequent meals transition more smoothly than those who are used to large portions.
 Start practicing mindful eating now.
 Use smaller plates, eat slowly, and stop when satisfied rather than full.
 These habits will serve you well on any medication.